Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Exclusionary Definition of "Lifetime"

 For instance, the "lifetime" duration of the Aquabrass warranty is not actually for the owner's lifetime.
-It is defined as "as long as the original purchaser owns their [sic] home,"
+It is defined as " for as long as the original purchaser owns their home."

 This definition has the effect of excluding buyers who don't own their home from any warranty coverage.
 Since they don't own a home, their warranty ends the moment it begins.
-What Aquabrass has against renters and lessees who buy its faucets is unknown.
+What Aquabrass has against renters and lessees who buy its faucets is not known.

 Consider these scenarios:

-2. What if the buyer buys a new home and moves the faucet to the new home, is the warranty still in force?
+1. Buyer buys a new home and moves the faucet to the new home?
+Is the warranty still in force?

 Almost certainly.

-3. Even if the faucets does not move with her, it is probably still under warrnty.
+2. Even if the faucet does not move with her, it is probably still under warranty.
 For example, the buyer buys a new home and sells the old home to cousin Nell.
 Is the warranty still in effect?

-The buyer's new home certainly qualifies as "their" home, so the warranty continues in force.
-There is no requirement in the warranty that she continue to own the faucet.
-If Nell's faucet breaks, the buyer can enforce a claim on the warranty for Nell's benefit.
-Although the warranty itself does not transfer to a subsequent owner of the faucet, there is nothing in the warranty that prevents the benefits available under the warranty from being extended to the new owner.
+Although the warranty itself does not transfer to a subsequent owner of the faucet, there is nothing in the warranty that prevents the benefits available under the warranty from being extended to the new owner as long as state law permits.

 Aquabrass may argue that none of this was its intention, but intentions don't really matter; words do.
 As long as its warranty remains as currently written, Aquabrass is stuck with these outcomes.